metaperl/freegold-focus/tools/new-user-welcome.rst

   <http://focus.freegold.biz/intro/{kbid}>`_ so you simply need to
   direct the prospect there for further education in most cases.
 Sign-up
-  The complete sign-up process for your prospect is available by clicking "GET STARTED" here - http://focus.freegold.biz/?s={kbid}.
-She simply needs to watch the videos and do what they say.
+  The complete sign-up process for your prospect is available on your roadmap page: http://focus.freegold.biz/roadmap/{kbid}.
+She simply needs to follow the practical sign-up steps.
 Training
   A wide variety of training materials are available in Karatbars, but we only share them person to person.
 So, once a person has signed up